mozilla/openwebapps/docs/ACTIVITIES.md

 The exact user experience provided by a mediator can vary depending on the activity action.

 The authors believe that this is a natural place to assist users with account selection tasks.
 We propose that, when a mediator is invoked, it is given read/write access to the activity, a read-only list of services that can serve that activity, and an optional list of credential lists, which describe the accounts that are available to this browser at each of the named activities.
-See the 'Account Management' section, below, for more on this flow.
+See the *Account Management* section, below, for more on this flow.

 The mediator is intended to provide a place for message coordination, so that interactions which require the exchange of multiple messages with a provider need not return data and control to the calling client.